unkn0wn-root/resterm/README.md

 Resterm is a terminal client for working with **HTTP**, **GraphQL**, and **gRPC** services.
 No cloud sync, no signups, no heavy desktop app, no bullshit.
 Focus only on what's important - testing your endpoints.
-It pairs a Vim-like-style editor with a workspace explorer, response diff, history, profiler and scripting so you can iterate on requests without leaving the keyboard (no mouse support :))
+It pairs a Vim-like-style editor with a workspace explorer, response diff, history, profiler and scripting so you can iterate on requests without leaving the keyboard (no mouse support is a feature).

 ## Index
 **Up & Running**